Democracy: that form of government in which the sovereign power resides in the people as a whole

 Kratos hasn’t given us many English words beyond the ubiquitous suffix -cracy, of which more in a moment.
 A cratometer is a device that measures the magnifying power of lenses.
 And geologists have used the terms orocratic (“mountain strength”) and pediocratic (“plain strength”) to designate geological periods in which mountain-building or erosion, respectively, are the dominant forces in the landscape.
 They also used to refer to the ancient, stable core of a continent as a kratogen.
 This means something like “strength formation” and presumably refers to the long-term stability of these regions.
 But the word has since been shortened to craton, which seems to be the more common usage now.

 All of these words are, I think, legitimately formed from Greek roots.
 But in more modern times people have thrown caution to the winds, and pressed all sorts of prefixes into use.
 For this to work, the correct -cracy suffix, which represents the original kratos, often accretes the recurring “o” of the Greek prefixes above, so that -ocracy has become a word-forming suffix in its own right.
-There are simply to many of these to deal with individually.
+There are simply too many of these to deal with individually.
+Somewhere between democracy and autocracy sits anocracy, an etymologically confused designation for a system which partakes of some of the furniture of democracy without delivering the full package.
 The punning mediocracy, “government by the mediocre” has been around for a century, whereas meritocracy is barely fifty years old.
 In various times and places, various groups have risen to power and influence—so we have landocracy (landowners), plantocracy (sugar planters), cottonocracy (cotton-growers), albocracy (white people) , shopocracy (shop-owners), papyrocracy (newspaper publishers), clubocracy (members of elite London clubs), chumocracy (friends of the ruling elite), millocracy (mill-owners), technocracy (technologists) and my personal favourite, beerocracy (brewers).
 Foolocracy needs no explanation.

 And then there’s the curious bureaucracy, formed from the French bureau, “office”, which notably lacks the “o” common to all the other -cracy examples above, but is nevertheless pronounced as if it has one.
 In Future Shock (1970) Alvin Toffler offered his vision of what an organization might look like if it tried to eliminate bureaucracy and operate with a flexible and informal organizational style—he called it an ad-hocracy.